nyc-crh/site/content/gallery/willie-mae-and-marguerite-goodman.md

 closeRdImg:
 closeRdLink:
 eventname: Willie Mae Goodman and her daughter Marguerite Goodman are photographed together.
-caption: Willie Mae Goodman and her daughter Marguerite Goodman are photographed together.
+caption: Willie Mae Goodman and her daughter Marguerite Goodman were photographed together.
 archive_source: New York State Office for People with Developmental Disabilities
 source_link:
 copyright: Under copyright.
 Used with permission.